rvshabanov/SpaceDuel/README.md

 # SpaceDuel
-Space Duel game on Python
+## Space Duel game on Python

+- This is my 2nd project on Python using arcade module